 Historically, coal has been the single most important commodity carried by U.S. railroads.

 Today, the vast majority of coal is used to generate electricity.
-It is also used in steelmaking, cement manufacturing and other industrial applications.
+It is also is used to produce coke and for other industrial purposes.
 U.S. coal is also exported to markets abroad.
-Approximately 8% of U.S. coal is exported to Europe, China and India, more than double the amount exported in 2007.
+In the past few years, U.S. coal exports have been equivalent to around 14% of U.S. coal production, more than double the percentage of ten years ago.